citusdata/citus_docs/articles/sharding_mt_app.rst

 off simplicity in querying a single store.
 Either choice of picking a multi-tenant data model or adopt a more :ref:`distributed document model <semi_structured_sharding>` can be made to scale, but each comes with its own trade-offs.
-If you have the need today to scale out your multi-tenant app then give `Citus Cloud
-<https://console.citusdata.com>`__ a try or if you have any questions on
-which might work best for your situation please don’t hesitate to `reach out to us <https://www.citusdata.com/about/contact_us>`__.
-We can help.